theonlyhussain/gratia/README.md

 # 🎵 Gratia

 **The Local-First Android Music Player**
+**NOTE - THE PROJECT HAS BEEN UPDATED THAT MEANS IT'S AHAED OF THE CURRENT APK, THE APP IS STILL BEHIND WHILE THE FILES HAVE BEEM UPDATED AND FIXED BUGS**

 A modern, meticulously crafted music player focused on fluid playback, stunning UI, ad-free listening experience.